esgf2-us/intake-esgf/doc/faq.md

 ###### What projects does intake-esgf support?

-You can check the projects which projects are currently supported:
+You can check the projects which are currently supported:

 ```{code-cell}
 from intake_esgf import supported_projects